-Paper 1 - Marketing, people & global businesses (2 hours, 100 marks), will assess marketing, people and global businesses.
+Paper 1 - Marketing, people & global businesses (2 hours, 100 marks), draws on topics from theme 1 and 4.

-Paper 2 Business activities, decisions and strategy (2 hours, 100 marks) will assess business finance and operations, business decisions and strategy.
+Paper 2 Business activities, decisions and strategy (2 hours, 100 marks), draws on topics from theme 2 and 3.

-Paper 3 Investigating business in a competitive environment (2 hours, 100 marks) will assess content across all four themes.
+Paper 3 Investigating business in a competitive environment (2 hours, 100 marks), will assess content across all four themes.

 Questions will be drawn from local, national and global contexts.
 For Paper 3, there will be a pre-released context document.
-The context will focus on a broad context, such as an industry or market in which businesses operate.
+The context will focus on a broad issue, such as an industry or market in which businesses operate.
 The question paper will be in two sections.
 The first section will focus on the broad context provided.
 The second section will focus on at least one strand within the context provided, such as a particular business.
 Each section will contain unseen stimulus materials comprising quantitative and qualitative evidence.
 Students cannot take any of their research or investigation data carried out as part of the pre-release into the examination.
-Sections A and B each comprise one data response question broken down into a number of parts, including one extended open-response question.

-BTEC BUSINESS STUDIES
+BTEC BUSINESS Studies

 We are delighted to offer a BTEC Business qualification this year.
-BTECs embody a fundamentally learnercentred approach to the curriculum, with a flexible, unit-based structure and knowledge applied in project-based assessments.
+BTECs embody a fundamentally learner-centred approach to the curriculum, with a flexible, unit-based structure and knowledge applied in project-based assessments.

-Qualification: BTEC Extended Certificate in Business (equivalent to 1 A level)
+Qualification: BTEC National Extended Certificate in Business (equivalent to 1 A' level)

-Awarding Body: Pearsons Entry Requirements: 5 GCSE grades A- C/4+ including both English language and maths.
-Plus GCSE grade C in Business studies if taken These assessments focus on the holistic development of the practical, interpersonal and thinking skills required to be able to succeed in employment and higher education.
+Awarding Body: Pearson Entry Requirements: 5 GCSE grades 4-9 including both English Language and Maths.
+These assessments focus on the holistic development of the practical, interpersonal and thinking skills required to be able to succeed in employment and higher education.

-The National Extended Certificate in Business Equivalent in size to one A level.
+The National Extended Certificate in Business equivalent in size to one A' level.
 4 units of which 3 are mandatory and 2 are external.